dice-group/dice-ckan/configuration.md

 # Configuration

 Configuration in the web UI.
+Login with user *default* to edit settings.

 ## Presettings